exercism/haskell/exercises/palindrome-products/README.md

 A palindromic number is a number that remains the same when its digits are reversed.
 For example, `121` is a palindromic number but `112` is not.

-Given the definition of a palindromic number, we define a palindrome _product_ to be the product `c`, such that `a * b = c`, where `c` is a palindromic number and `a` and `b` are integers (possibly, but _not_ necessarily palindromic numbers).

-For example, the palindromic number 9009 can be written as the palindrome
-product: `91 * 99 = 9009`.

-It's possible (and indeed common) for a palindrome product to be the product of multiple combinations of numbers.
-For example, the palindrome product `9` has the factors `(1, 9)` and `(3, 3)`.

-Write a program that given a range of integers, returns the smallest and largest palindromic product of factors within that range, along with all the factors in the range for that product.
+Given a range of numbers, find the largest and smallest palindromes which are products of numbers within that range.

+Your solution should return the largest and smallest palindromes, along with the factors of each within the range.
+If the largest or smallest palindrome has more than one pair of factors within the range, then return all the pairs.

 ## Example 1